shinyaoguri/typedcode/README.md

 <img align="right" src="icon.png" alt="TypedCode Logo" height="150">

-A VSCode-like code editor that records every keystroke into a tamper-resistant hash chain, proving code was typed character-by-character.
+[TypedCode](https://typedcode.dev) is a VSCode-like code editor that records every keystroke into a tamper-resistant hash chain, proving code was typed character-by-character.
 Runs entirely in your browser with built-in execution for C/C++, Python, and JavaScript/TypeScript via WebAssembly.

 **Free, unlimited, no sign-up.
 No data leaves your browser.**